Napoleon roads and Peninsula wine tour

 Besides Napoleon, the major figure was Marshall Marmont.
 Marshall Marmont was impressed with Croatia and the Croatian people.
 He becomes close friends with Šime Starčević.
-Starčević was a highly educated priest, and spoke French.
+Starčević was a highly educated priest who spoke French.

 After the Republic of Dubrovnik was abolished in 1806, by Napoleon’s decree, Marmont`s troops began construction of the road over the Pelješac Peninsula.
 This road, to this day, bears the original name, Napoleon`s Road.

 In the year 1806, Napoleon demanded from Marmont, that he build an observation fort on the Island of Lokrum.
 This fortress was meant to protect Dubrovnik from peril.

 The Island of Lokrum is a forested nature reserve today and is also home to the Benedictine Monastery dating back to the 11th century, as well as the impressive fortress, Fort Royal.
 Lokrum is one of the most beautiful islands in the Dubrovnik archipelago.